openedx/edx-documentation/en_us/data/source/access/credentials.rst

 each data czar.
 The credentials for accessing this account are called an Access Key and a Secret Key.

-After edX creates these access credentials for you, they use the public encryption key that you sent your edX partner manager to encrypt the credentials into a ``credentials.csv.gpg`` file.
+After edX creates these access credentials for you, edX uses the public encryption key that you sent your edX partner manager to encrypt the credentials into a ``credentials.csv.gpg`` file.
 EdX then sends the file to you as an email attachment.